xenris/nbavr/readme.md

 Created by Henry Shepperd (hshepperd@gmail.com)

 ## Aim
-A set of libraries for AVR microprocessors which are assured to never block.
+A set of libraries written in C for AVR microprocessors which are guaranteed to never block.

-Plus a simple and reliable real time OS which provides the ability to run independent tasks atomically (in terms of both time and memory), and has the ability to reset tasks if they happen to crash/halt.
+A simple and reliable real time OS, with the ability to recover tasks if they freeze up.

+To be reliable.

+To be efficient.

+To be an alternative to the Arduino system.

+## Features
+* Nonpreemptive multithreading.
+* Prevents system hangs.
+* Easy to use library for AVR hardware.
+* Written in C.

 ## Status
 Beta

-The code is stable, but I am in the process of making some fairly big changes and (hopefully) improvements to the api.
+The code is stable, but I am still in the process of making some fairly big changes and (hopefully) improvements to the api.

+End user documentation is quite limited.
+This readme and the example projects are all the available documentation.

+## Overview
+nbavr is fairly similar to the Arduino system.
+You have setup and loop functions which provide you with the base program flow, as well as a bunch of libraries to make doing things easier and more reliable.
+The difference with nbavr is that you can have many tasks running at the same time (sequentially, not parallel) each with their own setup and loop functions.
+Each task also has a crash function which is called in the event that the task ever freezes up.
+This allows the task to try to recover before being reset.
+All other tasks continue running normally.

 ## TaskManager (real time os)
-* The task manager is nonpreemptive, which means all tasks share the same stack and each task step has to return before the next task can start.
+* The task manager provides nonpreemptive multitasking, which means all tasks share the same stack and each task step has to return before the next task can start.
 This has the advantage that less RAM is required, and that every task is atomic relative to each other.
-* The task manager also monitors each task and will reset a task if it is taking too long, allowing all the other tasks to continue running, while giving the crashed task the chance to recover.
-* The task manager doesn't manage memory allocated with m/calloc, so if a task calls m/calloc and then crashes a memory leak will occur.
-On an 8 bit microprocessor it is much more reliable to only use static memory anyway, so don't use m/calloc.
+The disadvantage is that a single task can take up a large chunk of time (up to 16ms) before the task manager will step in and allow another task to run.

 ```c
 // Run a group of tasks.